Rebels down Ukraine helicopters, Putin denounces city assault

 | SLAVIANSK Ukraine

-SLAVIANSK Ukraine Pro-Russian rebels shot down two Ukrainian helicopters on Friday, killing two crew members, while Moscow accused Kiev of wrecking hopes of peace by launching a "criminal" assault to retake the separatist-held town of Slaviansk.
+SLAVIANSK Ukraine Pro-Russian rebels shot down two Ukrainian helicopters on Friday, killing two crew, as troops tightened their siege of separatist-held Slaviansk and Moscow accused Kiev of launching a "criminal" assault that wrecked hopes of peace.

-In the southern port of Odessa, one man was shot dead in clashes between supporters of Ukrainian unity and pro-Russian activists, police said.
-Protesters threw petrol bombs, paving stones and explosive devices during the disturbances.

-Though Ukrainian forces embarked on one of their most concerted military operations yet, their advance on the ground in the east was limited.

-Russia was "extremely worried" about the fate of Russians in the eastern Ukrainian town, including an envoy sent to help free German and other foreign hostages, the Kremlin spokesman said.
+Russia was "extremely worried" about the fate of Russians in the city, including an envoy sent to help free German and other foreign hostages, the Kremlin spokesman said.

-The dramatic language seemed to raise the stakes, as Moscow has tens of thousands of troops massed on the border and claims the right to invade if needed to protect Russian speakers.
+The dramatic language seems to raise the stakes, as Moscow has tens of thousands of troops massed on the border and claims the right to invade if needed to protect Russian speakers.

-Ukraine's acting president said Russian "armed saboteurs" had tried to cross into the country overnight, but were pushed back by Ukrainian border troops.
-He gave no further details.

-His Western-backed government rejected Russia's interpretation of events, saying Moscow was supporting groups in eastern Ukraine who were "putting civilians in danger, seizing hostages and creating an atmosphere of terror and violence".

 Kiev said the firing of missiles that brought down its helicopters was evidence that Russian forces were present in the town.
 Moscow denies that its troops are on the ground.